fsharp/fslang-design/FSharp-6.0/FS-1113-insert-remove-update-functions.md

 # Alternatives

-See suggestion discussion  thread for discusssion on `updateManyAt` and also other naming alternatives.
+See suggestion discussion  thread for discussion on `updateManyAt` and also other naming alternatives.

 # Compatibility